Anne Vane: Life

 Vane was the first daughter of Gilbert Vane, second Baron Barnard, and sister to the politician Henry Vane who was the first Earl of Darlington.
 Her mother, Mary (born Randyll), was described as "scandalous" by her father-in-law (i.e. Anne's paternal grandfather), Christopher Vane, 1st Baron Barnard, and Anne inherited her reputation.
 Vane became a maid of honour to Caroline, Princess of Wales, who became queen consort in 1727 as the wife of George II.
 Vane's mother, Mary, died on 4 August 1728.

 When Caroline's son Frederick came to England in 1728 and was in turn made Prince of Wales in 1729, he made Vane his mistress and publicly acknowledged her to the extent that Vane entertained his guests at her house in Soho Square.
 Vane had a son and afterwards recovered at St. James's Palace.
 It was well known that her son was named Cornwell Fitz-Frederick Vane.
-"Fitz-Frederick" means "child of Frederick", but Horace Walpole wrote that Lord Hervey and the first Lord Harrington each told Sir Robert Walpole that Cornwell was their son.
+"Fitz-Frederick" means "child of Frederick", but Horace Walpole wrote that Lord Hervey and the first Lord Harrington each told Prime Minister Sir Robert Walpole that Cornwell was their son.